Chart Color Schemes

 Dakabin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of the Dakabin statistical area (Lv2) is estimated at around 6,229 people.
-This figure reflects an increase of 954 individuals since the 2021 Census, which reported a population of 5,275 people in the Dakabin (SA2).
-The change is inferred from AreaSearch's estimation of the resident population at 5,969 following examination of ABS's latest ERP data release in June 2024 and an additional 129 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,118 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Dakabin (SA2) experienced an 18.1% growth from the 2021 census, exceeding the national average of 9.7%.
-Population growth for the area was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Dakabin's population is estimated at around 6,346 as of Feb 2026.
+This reflects an increase of 1,071 people (20.3%) since the 2021 Census, which reported a population of 5,275 people.
+The change is inferred from the resident population of 5,969, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 174 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,139 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Dakabin's 20.3% growth since the 2021 census exceeded the national average (9.9%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-Age category splits are applied proportionally using ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends indicate a significant increase with the Dakabin (SA2) expected to grow by 1,667 persons to 2041, reflecting a gain of 22.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of Australian statistical areas is projected, with the suburb of Dakabin expected to grow by 1,667 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population